YosysHQ/nextpnr/docs/archapi.md

 ### Loc getBelLocation(BelId bel) const

 Get the X/Y/Z location of a given bel.
+Each bel must have a unique X/Y/Z location.

 ### BelId getBelByLocation(Loc loc) const